CubesAndCubes/anatomize/README.md

 ## Discarding Whitespace

-Our parser, right now, will get confused by whitespace.
+Our parser, right now, gets confused by whitespace.
 Try parsing the following source and see what happens.

 ```javascript
 console.log(